karu-lk/BeaconPoint/README.md

 This web application has developed using Angular 2.0 in Visual Studio 2015 with ASP.NET Core project template.

-It basicully caters Gimbal iBeacons to configure, add to location and find via Gimbal REST interface.
+It basicully caters Gimbal iBeacons to configure, add to a physical location and find via Gimbal REST interface.
 I have used following technologies to develop this web application.

--Angular 2.0
+-Angular 2.0<br />
   common
   core
   platform-browser